GordonDiggs/thurgood/README.md

 ### Usage

-Thurgood wraps Chronic at all URLs so to use you just GET a requested time
+Thurgood wraps Chronic at all URLs so to use you just GET a requested time.
+It is useful when you want to use chronic but aren't writing ruby (for instance in a node.js application).

 ### Example